“I used to believe that prayer changes things, but now I know that prayer chnges us and we change …” – Mother Theresa

 How We Are Transformed

 The transformation happens subtly.
 Prayer helps us align our own desires with a greater purpose.
 Instead of asking for the world to bend to our will, we start asking how we can better serve the world.
 Our focus shifts from our own needs to the needs of those around us.
-This change in perspective is the true miracle.
+The “i used to believe that prayer changes things, but now i know quote origin” explains that this change in perspective is the true miracle.
 We stop seeing prayer as a magic wand and start seeing it as a spiritual gym.
 It is where we build the inner strength, wisdom, and love necessary to face life’s challenges effectively.

 The Final Step: We Change Things